gabriel-sk-williams/riverboat-prototype/README.md

 # (riverboat)
 ## A Rust server that scores predictions against each other and automatically calculates payouts for each player.

-React / MUI
+React / MUI Frontend

-Rust
+Rust / Neo4j Backend

-Neo4j / Cypher

 ![Demo](/../media/gif/hero.gif?raw=true "Demo")